What should I do with my old pumpkin? Smash it, bury it, but don’t trash it - NewsBreak

 Instead, take that pumpkin to a compost site, use it in a garden or set it in an appropriate place as wildlife food.

-“If they go to the landfill, they contribute to the landfill gas (emissions),” said Holly Meier, the sustainability coordinator for Sioux Falls, South Dakota.‘Going to get worse’: Ramped-up global warming nears limits, UN report says
+“If they go to the landfill, they contribute to the landfill gas (emissions),” said Holly Meier, the sustainability coordinator for Sioux Falls, South Dakota.

 A decomposing pumpkin in a landfill eventually turns into methane.
 Methane is a greenhouse gas that has more than 20 times the warming effect of carbon dioxide (CO2), according to the U.S. Department of Energy.